2004 Grozny stadium bombing: Bombing

 The explosion was caused by a bomb planted underneath the concrete floor of the VIP podium and occurred at 10:35 am during a cultural presentation that followed the parade.
 The blast tore a hole in the section designated for dignitaries.
 Other fatalities of the attack included Khussein Isayev (Chairman of the State Council), and Adlan Khasanov (a reporter for Reuters).
 Colonel General Valery Baranov, the de facto commander of the Russian Army in the northern Caucasus, lost a leg in the attack.
 Although estimates of total casualties varied, at least ten people were killed and around a hundred more injured, including many civilians and war veterans who were attending the celebrations.
 The blast was detonated by remote control and was installed below the VIP section where Kadyrov was sitting.
 It was supposedly planted some time before, during the recent renovations to the venue.
 The type of explosive was identical to one used to blow up a similar parade two years prior in the Dagestani city of Kaspiysk.
 Two other blasts were prevented as emergency services defused a landmine and an additional explosive device.

 On 12 May, another explosive device was found in the stadium.

 Investigation

 Initial investigations focused on the security staff at the stadium and the builders who took part in the renovations.
 Investigators had given a more specific list of suspects who were under investigation to the State Duma.

 Reactions

 Rebel leader Shamil Basayev claimed that he was involved in and had organized the blast.
 The attack may have been intended to sow panic and disorder among the pro-Russian Chechen leadership.
-The Russian-appointed Prime Minister Sergei Abramov served as president until new elections were held sometime before September, as stipulated by the republic's constitution.
-The attack served a blow to President Vladimir Putin and his strategy for ending the conflict in Chechnya.
-On 5 August, three suspects were arrested in connection with the attack.
+The Russian-appointed Prime Minister Sergey Abramov served as president until new elections were held sometime before September, as stipulated by the republic's constitution.
 Another man was later arrested and cooperated with the investigators in providing useful information.